sitoolkit/sit-ds/README.md

 | Wiki.js               | https://wiki.localhost                    | - (*2)                             |

 * *1 For Docker Toolbox, it is an IP address that can be confirmed with docker-machine ls command instead of localhost.
-* *2 You can create administrator account when first access on brower.
+* *2 You can create administrator account when first access on browser.

 ### How To Add Users